nus-cs2103-AY2122S2/ip/docs/README.md

 ### Listing All Tasks: `list`

-> Displays list of all existing tasks.
+> Displays all existing tasks.

 Format: `list`